Felixstow Reserve Masterplan and Redevelopment

 Oxigen (Consulting Landscape Architects and Urban Designers) were appointed by the City of Norwood Payneham & St Peters to develop the Felixstow Reserve Masterplan.

-Despite Felixstow Reserve’s significant size and proximity to the River Torrens Linear Park, it is currently underutilised.
-This is mainly due to its condition and absence of features.
-As such, there is a real opportunity through this Major Project, to develop a Masterplan that will provide the community with a well-designed and innovative recreational asset, which effectively integrates the proposed wetland into the overall design of Felixstow Reserve.
+Despite Felixstow Reserve’s significant size and proximity to the River Torrens Linear Park, it was underutilised.
+This was mainly due to its condition and absence of features.
+As such, the Council identified an exciting opportunity to develop a Masterplan for the Reserve that would provide the community with a well-designed and innovative recreational asset, which integrates the wetland into the overall design of Felixstow Reserve.

-The Felixstow Reserve Masterplan has been developed in two stages.
-Stage 1 comprised the development of the Felixstow Reserve Masterplan Concept, which included determining the size and location for the proposed wetland.
-Stage 2 involved the preparation of the Felixstow Reserve Masterplan.
+The Felixstow Reserve Masterplan was developed in two stages.
+Stage 1 which comprised the development of the Felixstow Reserve Masterplan Concept, whilst Stage 2 involved the preparation of the Felixstow Reserve Masterplan.

 Stage 1 - Concept